What Is Sustainable Website Design — Our How-To Guide

 Power Your Website With Renewable Energy Sources

 Your website needs energy to run — especially to power where your website data is stored (or ‘hosted’).
-As we mentioned above, these data centres use a lot of power, so choosing an eco-friendly hosting company to look after your website is a good green strategy.
+As we mentioned above, these data centres use a lot of power, so choosing a green hosting company to look after your website is a good green strategy.
+According to Ecograder, choosing a web host that powers its servers with renewable energy can reduce your digital product or service’s environmental impact by an estimated 15%.

-With that in mind, we’ve recently switched to Krystal for our hosting, which is 100% renewably powered from the sun, wind and sea.
-They also plant a tree each month for every active client on their books, and are aiming to plant or protect one billions trees by 2030.
+Some website builders, like WordPress, allow you to choose where your website is hosted, which means you can pick an eco-friendly hosting company.
+We’ve switched to Krystal for our hosting, which is 100% renewably powered from the sun, wind and sea.
+They also plant a tree each month for every active client on their books, and are aiming to plant or protect one billion trees by 2030.

-If you’d like to give Krystal a try, you can use our referral code GOODEGG to get ÂŁ15 off.
-Just enter the code at checkout, when you’re placing an order for web hosting.
+Going green pays!
+If you’d like to try Krystal for yourweb hosting, you can use our referral code GOODEGG to get £15 off.
+Just enter the code at checkout.

 When your car is very full, it uses more fuel.
 Similarly, if your website is very resource-heavy (lots of large images and videos, big plugins, etc.), it needs more energy to host it and also more energy for Internet users to view it.

 A big website will also have a big load time, and you’ll know from personal experience that no one likes slow loading times.
-They have such a negative impact on website users, in fact, that 40% would abandon a website that takes more than three seconds to load (Kissmetric).
+They have such a negative impact on website users, in fact, that 40% would abandon a website that takes more than three seconds to load (Kissmetrics).

 Here are a few ways you can lower the resource usage of your site: